(reverse chronological order)

 Presented at Texas A&M University and the 2017 AAA Annual Meeting.

-Abstract: This study examines the relation between tax risk and litigation costs.
-We document a recent increase in non-IRS tax-related litigation, and show how directors’ and officers’ (D&O) insurers have changed policy pricing regarding measures of tax planning and financial reporting for income taxes.
-First, the rate of tax-related litigation, including SEC enforcement and shareholder litigation, increased roughly 300 percent from 1996-2005 (25 total cases, with settlements of $215 million) to 2006-2016 (99 total cases, with settlements of $486 million and 26 cases still pending).
-Second, concurrent with tax-related litigation becoming more economically significant, D&O insurance premiums switch from being associated with relatively simpler tax planning proxies, such as effective tax rates and book-tax differences, in the earlier period to more complex proxies, such as tax accrual quality and disclosed uncertain tax positions, in the more recent period.
-Overall, D&O insurance premiums provide useful information about tax risk related to litigation.
+Abstract: This study examines the relation between tax risk and tax related-litigation costs.
+We document a significant increase in non-IRS tax-related litigation and show directors’ and officers’ (D&O) insurers have changed pricing of measures of tax planning and reporting.
+First, the incidence of tax-related litigation (shareholder litigation and SEC enforcement) increased roughly 300 percent from 1996-2005 (25 total cases with settlements of $215 million) to 2006-2016 (99 total cases with settlements of $686 million, with 23 cases still pending).
+Second, concurrent with tax-related litigation becoming more economically significant, D&O insurance premiums switched from being associated with simpler tax planning and reporting proxies in the earlier period, such as effective tax rates and book-tax differences, to more complex proxies in the later period, such as tax accrual quality and uncertain tax positions.
+Overall, non-IRS litigation is a growing source of tax risk, and D&O insurance premiums provide useful information about tax risk.